 - Complete the Guide Information Survey on our website.
-The link for this is included on the Guide Training registration page.
+The link for this is included on the Guide Training registration page, when active.

 - Attend the 2-day Guide Training.
-The dates and registration can be found by clicking "more" on the Upcoming Events list at the bottom right of this website's homepage.
+When scheduled, the dates and registration can be found by clicking "more" on the Upcoming Events list at the bottom right of this website's homepage.
 Guides will receive a binder that includes the class materials and presentation script for the course.

 - Co-Guide with either an instructor or another experienced Guide for the first 10-week course scheduled.
 This helps new Guides "get their feet wet" without having to shoulder all of the responsibility the first time around.
 It is required that at least 5 of the 10 classes are conducted this way, and feedback will be offered to support the new Guide moving forward.

 After these steps are complete, Guides may schedule a course in their communities, peer centers, agencies, and hospitals.
 NAMI Maine will provide ongoing support, including class materials and preparing posters, brochures, and flyers for outreach.